xin-huang/dadi-cli/docs/userguide/stat.md

 To perform uncertainty analysis, `dadi` offers [an approach](https://dadi.readthedocs.io/en/latest/user-guide/uncertainty-analysis/) using the Godambe Information Matrix (GIM).
 To utilize this method, users should begin by using the `GenerateFs` subcommand to generate bootstrapped data from VCF files.

-In this example we generate 20 bootstraps to save on time, but we recommend users do 100. `--chunk-size` is the max length of chunks the chromosomes will be broken up into and used to randomly draw from with replacement to make our bootstrapped chromosomes.
+In this example, we generate `20` bootstraps using the `--bootstrap` argument to save time, though we recommend users perform `100` bootstraps for more robust results.
+The `--chunk-size` argument specifies the maximum length of the chromosome chunks, which are then randomly drawn with replacement to create the bootstrapped chromosomes.
+The `--output` argument sets the prefix for the output files and the directory where the allele frequency spectra from the bootstrapped chromosomes will be stored.

 ```
 dadi-cli GenerateFs --vcf examples/data/1KG.YRI.CEU.syn.vcf.gz --pop-info examples/data/1KG.YRI.CEU.popfile.txt --pop-ids YRI CEU --projections 20 20 --polarized --bootstrap 20 --chunk-size 1000000 --output examples/results/fs/bootstrapping_syn/1KG.YRI.CEU.20.syn

 dadi-cli GenerateFs --vcf examples/data/1KG.YRI.CEU.non.vcf.gz --pop-info examples/data/1KG.YRI.CEU.popfile.txt --pop-ids YRI CEU --projections 20 20 --polarized --bootstrap 20 --chunk-size 1000000 --output examples/results/fs/bootstrapping_non/1KG.YRI.CEU.20.non
 ```

+The output files from the above commands can be found in the `bootstrapping_syn` directory for synonymous SNPs and the `bootstrapping_non` directory for non-synonymous SNPs [here](https://github.com/xin-huang/dadi-cli/tree/revision/examples/results/fs).

 To estimate the confidence intervals for the demographic parameters, users can use